Naming a child

 •that children should not be subjected unnecessarily to a confusion of identity.

-Note that when a court makes an order changing a child’s surname, it is not necessary for the other parent to sign any documents, as the court has the power to order the Registrar to register the child’s new name.
-Also, it is neither necessary nor appropriate to empower the Registrar to sign any documents on the other parent’s behalf.
+Note that when a court makes an order changing a child’s surname, it is not necessary for the other parent to sign any documents, as the court has the power to order the registrar to register the child’s new name.
+Also, it is neither necessary nor appropriate to empower the registrar of the court (under s 106A FLA) to sign any documents on the other parent’s behalf.

 Children of unmarried parents (e.g. same-sex couples, partners living in a de facto relationship) have the same legal status as children of married parents.